nicholaswmin/automap/README.md

 ## Model definition

-minimum-requirements for object-graphs:
+You can use any object as long as it:

-1. has an `id` property set to a unique value
+1. it's root has an `id` property set to a unique value
-2. can be constructed by calling `new` and passing it's JSON
+2. can be reconstructed by calling `new` and passing it's JSON

-Any list data that needs to be saved independently must use one of the `List` types, described below.
+> ✅  Working example

-> same example as above, the `Building` with `Flats`:
+> the same `Building` with `Flats` ...

 ```js
 import { List } from 'automap'